 Write your goals down and make them visible.
 Perhaps even use one or two as your online meeting background!
 Having goals on display can be a great conversation starter for you to help others achieve their goals and for them to contribute to your goal success, too.

+Apply the SMART goal strategy.
+SMART goals still apply in these times; they are: Specific, Measurable, Achievable, Relevant, and Timely.
 Using this method to set goals ensures they are clear, attainable, and meaningful.
-Following this methodology will lead to more success in following through and accomplishing more this year.
-For more information on SMART goals, click here.
+Following this methodology will lead to more success in following through and accomplishing more, even in this very uncertain year.

 Re-evaluate your goals monthly.
 Volatile times call for constant measures.
 This is not the year you can “set goals and forget them.”
 Gather feedback from team members on a regular basis.
 Get everyone involved in the goals and adjust where you can.
 Listen to your team.
 Trust your instincts.